Asilasampath/Oda_Music/README.md

  5. Simply send commands in your group.

 ### Commands for Sudo Users ⚔️
-- `/userbotleaveall` - remove assistant from all chats
-- `/gcast <reply to message>` - globally brodcast replied message to all chats
 - `/pmpermit [on/off]` - enable/disable pmpermit message

 #### Pmpermit